-This COP is intended to provide guidance relating to the process for assessing and remediating defects and certifying works (to which this COP applies) to building professionals and local authority building control / Fire Authority staff in the context of the Fire Services Acts 1981 & 2003.
+This COP is intended to provide guidance relating to the process for assessing and remediating defects and certifying works (to which this COP applies) to building professionals and Local Authority building control / Fire Authority staff in the context of the Fire Services Acts 1981 & 2003.

 The issuing of a Certificate of Remediation of Fire Safety Defects on the completion of any remediation works does not absolve OMCs, as persons having control, of their responsibilities with respect to the ongoing management of apartment or duplexes buildings under Section 18(2) of the Fire Services Acts 1981 & 2003 (see Section 3).
-The recommendations of the report of the Working group to Examine defects in Housing set out in general the approach to resolving fire safety defects, and the areas that may be addressed in a code of practice.
-The relevant recommendations from the report of the Working Group are included in Appendix A.
+The recommendations of the report of the Working Group to Examine Defects in Housing set out in general the approach to resolving fire safety defects, and the areas that may be addressed in a code of practice.
+Extract from relevant recommendations of the report of the Working Group are included in Appendix A.